 Making tagliatelle and fettuccine are really simple.
 Place the relevant attachment on your pasta machine (most pasta machines come with this, here's the one I use).
 Roll the dough through the machine and you'll have tagliatelle or fettuccine (photos 17 & 18).

-Use the same method and shape the pasta into nests to dry out if you're not using straight away.
+Use the same method and shape the pasta into nests to dry out if you’re not using it straight away.

 - Use 00' flour for the best results when making pasta dough from scratch.